 Our family finds comfort in the hometown feel of Jekyll Island.
-Looking for activities for our autistic child seemed daunting at first, but we had an amazing experience.
+Looking for activities for our children (and their sensory needs) seemed daunting at first, but we had a fantastic experience.
 If you’re looking for a peaceful and affordable beach vacation, Jekyll Island is the place.
-Keep reading for the 7 best Jekyll Island activities for families with autism.
+Keep reading for the seven best Jekyll Island activities for families.

 If you like what you see, be sure to sign up for our printable PDF of a map of Jekyll Island and activities to do on the island.

 Jekyll Island offers island beach views, unlike anywhere in the world.
-Grab the family and unwind with our the 7 best Jekyll Island activities for families with autism.
+Grab the family and unwind with the best Jekyll Island activities for families.
+Jekyll island is a perfect stop overnight for cross-country road trips when driving on I-95 (or even heading towards Florida from I-77).

 Disclosure: We may receive a small commission for any affiliate link that you click.
 It will not increase your cost, and all reviews are entirely our own!